vmware-tanzu/community-edition/addons/packages/app-toolkit/0.1.0/README.md

 Error: invalid configuration: no configuration has been provided

 * Make sure you are providing a valid `values.yaml` file to the `tanzu package install` command
-* You also must have a TCE managed cluster targeted to install App Toolkit
+* You also must have a TCE unmanaged cluster targeted to install App Toolkit

 Insufficient CPU or Memory Error